harshan66Coder/QueryBot/README.md

     * In the **API Key** field, paste your generated OpenRouter API key.

 The system is now configured and will use your selected LLM to process all subsequent queries.

+---

+## Using the Sample Files

+To help you get started quickly, this repository includes a `sampleTestFiles` directory containing a sample CSV file and an SQLite database.

+### 1. Using the CSV File (`sampleTestFile`)

+1. Launch the QueryBot application in your browser.
+2. Click the file upload button and navigate to the `sampleTestFiles` folder.
+3. Select the `sampleTestFile` (which is a CSV file).
+4. Once the file is loaded, try asking some simple questions like:
+    * "Show all data"

+### 2. Using the SQLite Database (`sampleSQLite`)

+1. Launch the QueryBot application in your browser.
+2. Click the file upload button and navigate to the `sampleTestFiles` folder.
+3. Select the `sampleSQLite` file.
+4. Once the database is loaded, you can explore its contents by asking:
+    * "Show all data"